 You can read a New York Times account of the McDonald’s opening here: http://www.nytimes.com/1986/05/05/style/romans-protest-mcdonald-s.html

 Here is a copy (in English) of the Slow Food Manifesto: https://www.slowfoodusa.org/manifesto

-Tourissimo strives to make a positive impact by favoring Slow Food producers and restaurants that source their ingredients locally.
-In their menus they often highlight Slow Food ingredients and preparations (the so-called Slow Food Presidia).
+As part of the Tourissimo Experience, we strives to make a positive impact by favoring Slow Food producers, and restaurants that source their ingredients locally.
+In their menus they often highlight Slow Food ingredients and preparations (the so-called Slow Food Presidio).
 Look for the snail logo.